darlingVandamme/JavascriptNN/docs/Neural Net OO Javascript implementation.md

 To decorate this a bit, there are 2 methods that default to 'do nothing' but can be used to transform an input object to a correct input array (translateInput) or to interpret the meaning of the output array to a meaningful result.
-In our example with the handwritten numbers, translateInput could convert an image to a predefined size and convert the 0-255 grayscale integers to a 0-1 array of doubles.
+In our example with the handwritten numbers, translateInput could convert an image to a predefined size and convert the 0-255 grayscale integers to an array of 0-1 doubles.
-TranslateOutput can be used to identify the largest value in the output vector and return that index.
+TranslateOutput can be used to identify the largest value in the output vector and return that index as the final answer of the network.

-The check methods simply combines translateInput -> feed -> getOutput -> translateOutput [add illustration]
+The check methods simply combines translateInput -> feed -> getOutput -> translateOutput.
+[add illustration]

-Now the neural network is in theory fully functional, but we cannot show this, because there's not training mechanism or an option to load predefined networks.
+Now the neural network is in theory fully functional, but we cannot show this, because there's no training mechanism or an option to load predefined networks.

 [todo: pretrained classifier]